Where is innovation going?

 If you had carte blanche, which are the areas in which you would seek to pursue something new in performance textiles?
 What is missing in the market?

 We would look to bring in more natural textiles, merino wool, organic cotton and others, without fear of the cost.
 We get so caught up with the bottom line.
 Coming up with a cool product is fine, but these products take time and money.
 It can be hard to bring them to market if you don’t know the affect that the innovative ideas will have on price point.
 But there is an opportunity for ‘what ifs’.
-It will take the consumer to drive innovations such as merino wool or organic cotton.
+We can’t be afraid to try things and maybe more collaboration between mill and brand, financially, will help to support this.
+We need more thinking outside of the box as an industry so that we can continue to inspire and innovate.